elastiflow/ElastiFlow-Tools/docker_install/readme.md

       ```
       sudo apt-get install pmacct
       ```
   2) Add the following Pmacct configuration to a new file located here `/etc/pmacct/pmacctd.conf`.
-Be sure to replace `NETWORK_INTERFACE_TO_MONITOR` with the name of an interface and `ELASTIFLOW_IP` with the IP address of your ElastiFlow server.
+Be sure to replace `NETWORK_INTERFACE_TO_MONITOR` with the name of an interface and `ELASTIFLOW_IP` with the IP address of your ElastiFlow NetObserv Flow server.

     daemonize: false
     pcap_interface: NETWORK_INTERFACE_TO_MONITOR
     aggregate: src_mac, dst_mac, src_host, dst_host, src_port, dst_port, proto, tos
     plugins: nfprobe, print
-    nfprobe_receiver: ELASTIFLOW_IP:9995
+    nfprobe_receiver: ElastiFlow_NetObserv_Flow_IP:9995
     nfprobe_version: 9
     nfprobe_timeouts: tcp=15:maxlife=1800